 The next morning, he called Aaron and Lena and invited them over.
 He wanted them to go with him, safety in numbers after all, and so he needed to explain the situation to them.
 They wouldn’t see the positives of the meeting, but he knew they would agree to go anyway, just to keep him out of trouble.

 When they arrived, he ushered them in quickly and took them up to his bedroom where he shut the door so he could explain everything to them without being interrupted or anyone overhearing them.
 He offered them drinks and snacks which, as usual, they declined, before he got into it.

 “So, something really weird happened yesterday.”
 He began.
-“This weird guy turned up at the door, and asked me to meet him tomorrow at the abandoned church.
+“This weird guy turned up at the door and asked me to meet him tomorrow at the abandoned church.
 He knew my name and everything.
-It’s really confusing, but I really wanna know how he knew everything and why he wants me to meet him, but I don’t wanna go on my own, in case he’s a nutcase.
+It’s really confusing, but I really want to know how he knew everything and why he wants me to meet him, but I don’t want to go on my own, in case he’s a nutcase.
 Will you guys come with me?”
 He asked.

-“Orion, you know that this isn’t gonna end well right?
+“Orion, you know that this isn’t going to end well right?
 This guy is obviously a creep.”
 Lena told him.